Alexandre-Fernandez/svelidate/README.md

 ## Form

+To create a svelidate form just use `svelidate(yourFormObject)` with an object representing your form, see the next form fields section for more information.
 Svelidate adds 3 top level properties to the initial form, `$st` for global form state, `$fn` for form functions and `$on` to subscribe to a form event.

 ### `$st`